Massage for Baby

 • Gently rake down their back with your fingertips

 Before language development, babies communicate with the world around them through touch.
 The power of touch to soothe is a natural impulse.
-Baby massage is a reciprocal exchange of love through touch.
-Using our Bee Inspired® Baby Oil, baby massage will create a positive connection between mind, body and spirit.
+Baby massage is a reciprocal exchange of love through contact.